ttlew/conversation/dialog-build.md

 The node still has a main condition, which is the condition for using the node and processing the conditions and responses that it contains.

-In this example, the bot uses information that it collected earlier about the user's location to tailor its response, and provide information about the store nearest the user.
+In this example, the service uses information that it collected earlier about the user's location to tailor its response, and provide information about the store nearest the user.

 ![Shows a node that shows a user ask, "Where are you located" and the dialog has three different responses depending on conditions that use info from the $state context variable to specify locations in those states"](images/multiple-responses.png)